erukami/decked_out_2_maintenance/README.md

 # Decked Out 2 Files
-Clean region and entities files with basic maintenance and minor fixes for TangoTek's Decked Out 2 from HermitCraft Season 9.
+Clean region and entities files with basic maintenance and a couple minor fixes for TangoTek's Decked Out 2 from HermitCraft Season 9.
+This repository is strictly to make starting the dungeon from scratch easier without reloading the entire save.

+If you find something that was missed, create an issue so I can look into it.

 - [Changes](#changes)
 - [Instructions](#instructions)